D8-X/d8x-cli/README.md

 * Have a broker key ready, and a broker executor key.
 The address belonging to the executor will need to be entered as 'allowed executors' in the setup for broker server (more details will follow, this is a heads-up).
 	* Fund the executor wallet with gas tokens (ETH on zkEVM) and monitor the wallet for its ETH balance
 * Have multiple private RPCs for Websocket and HTTP ready.
 As of writing of this document, only Quicknode provides Websocket RPCs for Polygon's zkEVM
+* You need to be able to access your Domain Name Service provider so you can create DNS records
 * Consider running your own Hermes price service to reliably stream prices: [details](https://docs.pyth.network/documentation/pythnet-price-feeds/hermes).
-The service endpoint will have to be added to the configuration file (variable priceServiceWSEndpoint of the candles-service -- more details on configs will follow, this is a heads-up)
+The service endpoint will have to be added to the configuration file (variable priceServiceWSEndpoints of the candles-service -- more details on configs will follow, this is a heads-up)

 ## Configuration Files
 Configuration files are key and the most involved part to setup D8X Perpetuals Backend: